 - If the solution drains slowly or sluggishly, the drain tube is probably clogged.
 To clear the clog, remove the filter from a wet or dry shop vacuum.
 Create an air-tight space around the tube using duct tape or by holding a piece of cloth over the gap.
 Cover the tube with the vacuum hose and allow the suction power to clear the clog from the drain.

-- Once the interior cleaning and maintenance is complete, replace the interior evaporator coil door, outer cover and fan cage.
+- Once the interior cleaning and maintenance are complete, replace the interior evaporator coil door, outer cover, and fan cage.
 Be sure that all screws and/or bolts are securely fastened.

 - Make sure your condenser unit is level with the grounding pad.
 A unit that is not level with the pad will not perform at peak capacity and is prone to early failure.
 If you see that the unit is tipping to one side, use rot-resistant shims to level it.